nullpntrEx/LoL-Rank-Spoofer/README.md

 It is possible that your Anti-Virus picks it up as a virus while it's not a virus.
 Nothing is binded to it + its not obfuscated as its Open-Source. https://www.virustotal.com/gui/file/7363ca357c1f950dbf063d2107ab4a7a837ef2a7009ef906ecbc5bae18656888/detection
 ### Support
 The tool comes with no support.
-If you have questions: nullpntr@protonmail.com.